St. Petersburg-based journalist Tiffany Razzano expanded her event series to Sarasota's The Reserve to reach a new literary scene

 Why make it niched?
 Razzano says she’s filling a void in the Tampa Bay literary scene.

 “There wasn’t really something for writers — there’s some slam poetry stuff, but nothing for longer narratives or stories in any form,” she says.
-“It came out of a very selfish need and I found a lot of people gravitating towards it.”
+“It came out of a very selfish need, and I found a lot of people gravitating toward it.”

-Many of those people were writers driving up from Sarasota, and that’s when she decided to expand south.
+Many of those people were writers driving up from Sarasota for the event, and that’s when she decided to expand south.

 They’ve had anywhere from 12-40 people come out, but Razzano says she doesn’t feel she’s reaching as many people as she could in Sarasota.
 She wants locals to know it’s an enjoyable experience whether you’re in the spotlight putting yourself out there or just sitting back and listening.